ndiyathanda/shooting_game/README.md

 -And ofc some bugfix

 # VER0.5.3 Notes
-- Adjusted mages shoot cooldown from 0 sec to 0.4 sec
+-Adjusted mages shoot cooldown from 0 sec to 0.4 sec
 <br>
-- Added kevlars which protects from mages.
+-Added kevlars which protects from mages.
 100 coins per kevlar max 3 per run
 <br>
-- Nerfed piercing rifle from 3 max projectiles to 2
+-Nerfed piercing rifle from 3 max projectiles to 2